max-deutsch/Sheff/README.md

 * Modern OpenGL (Glad)
     * OpenGL 4.6 has been integrated
 * ImGui
     * An ImGuiLayer is provides which tests the ImGui integration by drawing a demo window with the application window.
+Window events are NOT yet passed to ImGui.